 my husband wanted me to be a stay at home wife and he work, so he makes the money and im left with nothing, and when he does give me something, its like i have to keep the receipts to show where the money went and then he says its not my money its his, he worked for it. we fight everyday. he cant...
 Read more »

 However, if by "guilty" you actually mean a family violence protective order, a family law attorney (especially one with a law enforcement and criminal defense background), will be able to discuss options with you.
-Time is of the essence though if you plan to challenge this and have legal grounds...Read more »
+Time is of the essence though if you plan to challenge this and have...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.